• W

 - Seattle

-Full-time position Supportive team environment New graduates and experienced hematologists are both welcome to apply Compensation is between $300,000 and $400,000 per year The compensation amounts listed may include productivity or quality/service incentives, call pay, extra shift incentives, as applicable to the position.
-In addition, providers may have CME benefits available to them.
-Comprehensive benefits include health, vision, dental and retirement
+Full time position with dedicated scope and inpatient rounding time per week Pediatric sedation service staffed by pediatric intensivists for low-risk procedures An ideal candidate will be able to work independently and closely with the primary care group to manage broad spectrum GI disease Compensation is between $325,000 and $360,000 per year The compensation amounts listed may include productivity or quality/service incentives, call pay, extra shift incentives, as applicable to the position.
+In addition, providers may have CME benefits available to them

 Where You'll Work